Skip to main content

 Here's an example of how to register a custom powerup:

-await plugin.app.registerPowerup(
+await plugin.app.registerPowerup({

-'Custom Edit Later', // human-readable name
+name: 'Custom Edit Later', // human-readable name

-'customEditLater', // powerup code used to uniquely identify the powerup
+code: 'customEditLater', // powerup code used to uniquely identify the powerup

-'A Custom Edit Later powerup', // description
+description: 'A Custom Edit Later powerup', // description

 {